ravinakalkani/easy_flutter_localization/README.md

  ## Create directory resources/lang and create json files for strings. // check the code.

- ## write code to pubspes.yaml like below
+ ## Write code to pubspes.yaml like below

  ```